 Within performing arts lessons, students are continually able to develop their reading and literacy skills through the focus on subject specific key words and the use of knowledge organisers.
 This enables students to explore specific definitions of music and drama terminology.
 There is also a focus on reading through the analysis of scripts in drama where students will explore the varied language used in plays, musicals and productions.
 Studying music provides students with an opportunity to develop their numeracy skills with a focus on note lengths, beats in a bar and rhythmic patterns.

 Performing arts at Armfield is delivered using a blended learning approach where students are able to access resources remotely to continue their learning at home.
-Through the use of Google Classroom and programmes such as BandLab and Flat.io, students are able to access high quality learning away from the classroom.
-Home learning is set fortnightly in Key Stage 3 and weekly in Key Stage 4.
+Through the use of programmes such as Charanga and Noteflight, students are able to access high quality learning away from the classroom.
+Homework is set weekly in Key Stage 4 music.

 EYFS Music